ForeachOS/foreach-common-libraries/README.md

 ### Local development

+Note: This section is likely out of date: testcontainers are used instead.

 Some tests are AWS specific, they require [Localstack][] with the S3 service to be running.
 Some tests are Azure specific, they require [Azurite][] with the blob service to be runnning.
 A `docker-compose` file is available in the root of this repository, running `docker-compose up` should start the required AWS and Azure services with data being stored in `local-data/storage/localstack` & `local-data/storage/azurite`.